 Last year our venerable and functional 9 gallon Allcraft water heater (on the right) finally bit the big one after 15 years of faithful service.
 And, wouldn’t you know it, Allcraft had gone out of business.

-So, after some fairly perfunctory research—how big a deal could a water heater be?—we ordered a new stainless steel 10.5 gallon water heater from Atwood Mobile Products.
+So, after some fairly perfunctory research—how big a deal could a water heater be?—we ordered a new stainless steel 10.5 gallon water heater from Atwood Mobile Products (now Dometic).
 Sadly it has turned out to be a disappointment and near useless to us for the following reasons:

 - The thermostat can not be adjusted and is set way too cool.
 (We have an automatic temperature constant mixing faucet in the shower, so there is no danger of anyone getting burned if we set the thermostat a bit higher.)